|Instructor:||Dr. Virginia Bonner|

-ENGL 1102 with a minimum US grade of C
+FILM 2100 with a minimum grade of C and

-and FILM 2100 with a minimum US grade of C
+FILM 2700 with a minimum grade of C

-Film Analysis & Criticism (FILM 4310) continues the humanities-based analytical approach to cinema begun in Introduction to Film (FILM 2100), now in a more writing-intensive format and with more international films.
-As we consider how the filmmakers created their amazing films, we will master the analysis of film form including narrative, mise-en-scθne, camerawork, editing, and sound.
+Film Analysis & Criticism (FILM 4310) is often the class that graduates say was their favorite Film Studies course!
+That's because in this class, we continue the humanities-based analytical approach to cinema begun in Introduction to Film (FILM 2100), now in a more writing-intensive format and with more international films.
+As we consider how these filmmakers created their amazing films, we will master the analysis of film form including narrative, mise-en-scθne, camerawork, editing, and sound.
 We will also consider multiple approaches to film theory and criticism within historical and international contexts.

 Our selected films are the heart of this course; we will be seeing one film each week, and occasionally two.
 Unlike the more mainstream selections from Introduction to Film, these films represent more independent filmmaking styles.
 Their stylistic techniques and content can be more challenging than Hollywood fare, but as we will see, they can also be more rewarding.
 Our class discussions, writings, and readings will help us understand these films in a new light.
-But note that if you do not plan to view the films on your own outside of class, then you should drop this course, since the films are absolutely integral to the class.
+But note that if you do not plan to view the films on your own outside of class, then you should drop this course and take it during another semester when you can devote the time necessary to succeed, since the films are absolutely integral to the class.

 We will spend the first half of the course studying and writing about the formal techniques of film art.
 During the remainder of the course, we will explore selected stylistic, theoretical, and critical approaches to film.
 Undergraduates will write a short formal term paper, and graduate students must complete a longer formal term paper in addition to all other assignments.
 College-level writing skills and thorough command of the film terminology you learned in FILM 2100 are expected in all of your writing.

-Always arrive five minutes early to class lectures, not only because we will start promptly and you'll miss our daily quiz, but also because late arrivals are extremely disruptive.
-If you must arrive late, always use the back door to enter the room quietly and then sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
-Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film viewing and class lecture to prepare for your quizzes, class discussions, and exams.
+Always arrive five minutes early to class lectures, not only because we will start promptly and you'll miss our daily quiz, but also because late arrivals are extremely disruptive. to your classmates and professor.
+If you must arrive late, enter the room quietly and then sit on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
+Please do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film viewing and class lecture to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to class to help you take notes in the dark.
 Anyone behaving disruptively during class will be asked to leave.

-Please note that the weekly films are mandatory, as this material will be the subject matter of your writing assignments, class discussions, and exams.
-If you do not plan to view the films on your own outside of class, you should drop this course.
+Please note that the weekly films are crucial, as this material will be the subject matter of your writing assignments, class discussions, and exams.
+If you do not plan to view the films on your own outside of class, you should drop this course and take it during another semester when you can devote the time necessary to succeed.
 We will view additional excerpts from selected films during class lectures.

 You do not need to purchase these films.
 Most of our assigned films are available for free via streaming hyperlinks posted on D2L, and most are also on DVD reserve in the CSU library.
-Some of our films are also available streaming or on DVD rental via Netflix or Amazon Instant Video for very reasonable rates.
-Do NOT watch our films via YouTube segments and do NOT watch on a phone!
-(The poor video and audio quality makes this is a terrible way to study movies!)
+Some of our films are also available streaming or on DVD rental via Netflix or Amazon for very reasonable rates.
+Do NOT watch our films via YouTube segments, and watch on as large a screen as you can; a phone is too small to see the details we'll be studying.
+Plus, the poor video and audio quality make this is a terrible way to study movies!